AXKuhta/ObscureServer/README.md

 Any [recent version of BlitzMaxNG](https://github.com/bmx-ng/bmx-ng/releases) should work (This code will not compile on classic BlitzMax!)

 Additionally it needs [BaH.zstd](https://github.com/maxmods/bah.mod/tree/master/zstd.mod).
-If you don't want to download the entire bah.mod repository just to use this single module, I can provide you with a [standalone copy](https://drive.google.com/open?id=19bKMtVVkFGps5XnjB8qLUGs5liB_vE72) (zstd version 1.4.3).
+If you don't want to download the entire bah.mod repository just to use this single module, I can provide you with a [standalone copy](https://drive.google.com/file/d/1aCNLAQS-KbuBye1amOQNv7i2BKRvcqag) (zstd version 1.4.8; needs BlitzMaxNG v0.129 or newer).
 Extract the contents into the mod directory of your BlitzMax installation.
-As of BlitzMaxNG 0.129 a [small one-line change](https://github.com/maxmods/bah.mod/issues/87) is required in BaH.zstd code.

 On Windows, open the Srv.bmx in MaxIDE and build it in non-debug non-gui mode.